xwj-june/xwj-june.github.io/_posts/2024-05-18-productivity.markdown

 ### **Intro**

-I was not a productive person, and still think I am one now, but I can somehow get works done in time rather than ending up wondering where all time went.
+I was not a productive person, and still think I am not one now, but I can somehow get works done in time rather than ending up wondering where all time went.
 Here is what I have been doing to achieve it.
-This article is also a reminder for myself to not stuck in the rabbit hole looking for any sliver bullet on productivity anymore. so the following is a style of talking to myself, please don’t feel offensive if it’s too true.
+This article is also a reminder for myself to not stuck in the rabbit hole looking for any sliver bullet on productivity anymore.
+So this article is written in a style of talking to myself, please don’t feel offensive if it’s too true.

 ### **Work on the right thing**